Java Tutorial: Basic Operators Examples

 Java Divide and Assignment Operator "/="

-The operand on its left is divided by the value on its right then save the result on the operand.
-It uses two characters or symbols "/=".
+The operand on its left is divided by the value on its right, and then the result on the operand.
+It uses two characters or symbols, "/=".

 int e = 200;